PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

 and add, under Armor, three suits of iron chainmail and three iron shields.
 This will all come in handy later.
-You could make steel chainmail instead, but it takes a bit of time to make those steel bars and we want to get on with this tutorial, right?
+You could make steel chainmail instead, but it takes a bit of time to make those steel bars and we want to get on with the chapter, right?

-Don’t forget to make some more charcoal and to keep that production chain flowing.
-If this all feels rather cumbersome, don’t worry, we’ve got some production shortcuts we can work on later.

 Oh, you may be getting annoyed at slow production.
 I know it’s been bugging me.
 Perhaps it’s time to pack your production rooms with more smelters and charcoal burners.
-One issue you’ll face is you need to buy an anvil off the traders in order for you to make another metalsmith forge.
+One issue you’ll face is you need to make or buy an anvil off the traders in order for you to make another metalsmith's forge.
 Keep it in mind for your next trading deal.

+The other thing to consider is setting up Workflow for every step - automating complex industries like steelmaking (or soap) is exactly what it's designed for.

 Deploy Zee Traps!
 =================
 Once you’ve got your nice, big spikey discs, head back to your entrance.
 Get ready for trap placing fun!

-* Go to place a trap as you did earlier.
-But this time chose “Weapon Trap”.
+* Go to place another trap, a :guilabel:`Weapon Trap` this time.
 * Chose a mechanism.
 * A new screen will be displayed looking something like this: